-'Graduation Sensation' honors Klamath Basin High School Seniors - KOBI-TV NBC5 / KOTI-TV NBC2
+'Graduation Sensation' honors Klamath Basin High School seniors - KOBI-TV NBC5 / KOTI-TV NBC2

 Klamath Union High School Principal Tony Swan was nearly mobbed by students and staff, as he was principal at Pelican for 4 years.

-“Homecoming for me to come here, and see the kids that I know.”
-Beamed Swan.
-“And then, also see that they’re going to grow up and go to high school at K.U. where I am now – pretty exciting.”
+“Homecoming for me to come here, and see the kids that I know,” Swan said.
+“And then, also see that they’re going to grow up and go to high school at K.U. where I am now… pretty exciting.”

-“It’s pretty fun.”
-Notes Mazama High School student Naomi Age.
+“It’s pretty fun,” said Mazama High School student Naomi Age.
 “And it’s actually cool to see the turnout, and to see how many seniors there are within the Klamath Basin.”

 About $40,000 in scholarship dollars was handed out at the party.